seaofvoices/darklua/RULES.md

 end
 ```

-Since the second branch is always true, the else block becomes useless, so this rule would output:
+Since the second branch is always true, the else block becomes superfluous.
+As such, this rule would output:

 ```lua
 if unknown then